plussramiro/The-Role-of-Connection-Density-in-an-Adaptive-Network-with-Chaotic-Units/README.md

 **“The Role of Connection Density in an Adaptive Network with Chaotic Units”**

-In this work, we investigate how the average degree of connectivity, as a density parameter, affects the global dynamics and structural properties of adaptive networks composed of chaotic units, based on the Gong and Van Leeuwen model.
+In this work, we investigate how the average degree of connectivity, as a density parameter, affects the global dynamics and structural properties of adaptive networks composed of chaotic units, based on the Gong and Van Leeuwen model (https://iopscience.iop.org/article/10.1209/epl/i2003-10287-7).
+Building upon the adaptive model by Gong and van Leeuwen (2004), originally motivated by cortical self-organization, we study how the average connection density shapes both the emergent dynamics and structural signatures of networks composed of chaotic dynamical units.
+This includes changes in small-worldness, clustering, and modular organization — phenomena relevant to neural systems.

-Gong, P., & van Leeuwen, C. (2004).
-Evolution to a small‑world network with chaotic units. *Europhysics Letters (EPL)*, 67(2), 328–333. https://doi.org/10.1209/epl/i2003‑10287‑7

 ---

 ## 📁 Repository Structure